Home Visa / Immigration Eligible Postcodes for a Second and Third Year Visa in Australia

-UK passport holders should be granted a visa for up to 3 yearsΒ without the need to undertake farm work from 1st July 2024.
+⚠️ UK passport holders should be granted a visa for up to 3 years without the need to undertake farm work since July 2024.
 Refer to FTA Australia – UK for more information.

-The Australian Government encourages Working Holiday Visa holders to contribute to the rural and regional economies by offering the possibility to extend their visas for a second or third year.
-To qualify, visa holders must undertake specific work in designated areas.
-Understanding which postcodes are eligible and what type of work qualifies is crucial for planning your WHV extension.
+The Australian Government encourages WHV holders to support rural and regional economies by offering the opportunity to extend their visas for a second or third year.
+Understanding which postcodes and job types qualify is key to planning your visa extension effectively.

 Eligible Jobs for a second & third year visa